VaitaR/awesome-web3-services/README.md

 product block is unclassified for the time being
 - [Bankless](https://www.bankless.com/)
 - [OpenBlocks](https://www.openblocklabs.com/) - OpenBlock is an all-in-one operating system to model, track, and optimize crypto incentive operations.
-- [DeBank](https://debank.com/) - tracking of user funds on many chanes and in defi
+- [DeBank](https://debank.com/) - tracking of user funds on many chaines and in defi

 ## Contribution
 Contributions are welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) first.